gene-git/Arch-mkpkg/README.md

  - The AUR PKGBUILD is provided in git tree and builds latest tagged version git Link is at beginning of README.

+## License

+`mkpkg` was created by Gene C. It is licensed under the terms of the MIT license.
+ - SPDX-License-Identifier: MIT
+ - Copyright (c) 2023, Gene C